stanbaek/ece387/docs/Labs/Lab11_AprilTag.md

 ### Summary
 You now are able to connect to a USB camera using ROS, display the image provided by the node, and have a calibration file that ROS can use to identify the size of objects in the frame.

-### Cleanup
-Kill all rosnodes and roscore!

-## Part 6: Fiducial Markers

-In this lesson we will learn how fiducial markers are used in image processing.
-Specifically, we will utilize ROS tools to identify different [April Tags](https://april.eecs.umich.edu/papers/details.php?name=olson2011tags) and use the 3D position and orientation to determine the robot's distance from an object.

-A fiducial marker is an artificial feature used in creating controllable experiments, ground truthing, and in simplifying the development of systems where perception is not the central objective.
-A few examples of fiducial markers include ArUco Markers, AprilTags, and QR codes.
-Each of these different tags hold information such as an ID or, in the case of QR codes, websites, messages, and etc. We will primarily be focusing on AprilTags as there is a very robust ROS package already built.
-This library identifies AprilTags and will provide information about the tags size, distance, and orientation.

 ### AprilTag ROS
 Browse to the AprilTag_ROS package on the **Master** and edit the config file: